 How Many Days in Sarajevo?

-Before getting into all of the things to do in Sarajevo, it is a good idea to discuss how many days you should spend in the city.
+Before getting into this Sarajevo itinerary, it is a good idea to discuss how many days you should spend in the city.
 While there are a lot of things to see and do within the Bosnian capital, the central area is quite small and compact and you are able to pack a lot of things into a short period of that.

 That being said, however, you do still want to make sure that you allow yourself enough time in Sarajevo in order to really do the city justice.
 Many of the attractions and museums, for instance, are possible to visit only briefly but if you really want to dig deep and garner a greater understanding of the city and its history, then it’s best to budget enough time to be able to do this.